There are many ways a filmmaker or screenwriter can mess up. But have you considered the social media mistakes filmmakers make?

 Get a calendar and plan ahead of how you can use all the different content creation tools at your disposal and schedule them in for maximum effect.

 Less said, if anything, the better.
 You are an entertainer.
 Not a political campaigner.
-This doesn’t mean you can’t campaign for causes like Jeremy Irons did at the Raindance screening of Trashed.
+This doesn’t mean you can’t campaign for causes like Jeremy Irons did at his Raindance screening of Trashed.

 Remedy: Of course you can have a picture of Prince Charles when he visits you on your set or attends your world premiere.
 But keep it to that – a picture.
 The minute you start banging on about how great the monarchy is, all the anti-monarchists will come out screaming at you.